MrBlueBird2/rock-paper-scissors/README.md

 ```
 import random
 ```
-This module generate random number.
+This module will generate a random number.